top of page

 Our Church is part of a wider body of churches called the "Orthodox Presbyterian Church," which started in 1936 in response to the mainline Presbyterian Church no longer requiring that ministers believe in the inerrancy of the Bible, the miracles of Christ, Christ's Penal Substitutionary atonement, Christ's physical resurrection, as well as other core doctrines of the Christian faith.
 That's why we are called "Orthodox Presbyterians."
 When we say we're "Orthodox" we simply mean "Biblical"- not Eastern Orthodox.
 We are very committed to the doctrines of grace that were rediscovered during the Protestant Reformation.

 This affiliation with the OPC allows for cooperation in ministry with our sister churches and also provides us with a robust system of accountability in both our doctrine and manner of life.
 Our ties to a regional and national church help to both protect and empower local congregations.
+We are a mission work of the Presbytery of Ohio.

 https://www.opc.org/